 Pet Preparedness for Emergencies

-Have a current list of you pets and/or animals at all times.
-You may obtain a rescue alert sticker (available at your local pet supply store) that lists the number and species of animals residing in your home, or on your property.
-If you evacuate with your animals during an emergency, and time allows, write “Evacuated” across the alert sticker and place in your front window, or on your door.
+Have a current list of your pets and/or animals at all times.
+You may obtain a rescue alert sticker (available at your local pet supply store or through the ASPCA) that lists the number and species of animals residing in your home or on your property.
+If you evacuate with your animals during an emergency, and time allows, write “Evacuated” across the alert sticker and place in your front window or on your door.